-Please note that all extension requests for academic consideration - including those made by students registered with SAS - must be made prior to the assessment (assignment/test/project) due date and time.
+Please note that all requests for academic consideration - including those made by students registered with SAS - must be made prior to the assessment (assignment/test/project/homework/etc.) due date and time.
 No academic consideration requests will be accepted once the assessment due date and time have passed.
+This means that no requests will be accepted during the grace period (if the assessment has one) - they must be made prior to the assessment deadline.